andrewlowson/team-iTech/README.md

 $ python manage.py syncdb // Setup the database

+When creating superuser, do not create one called testuser, as this is hardcoded into the population script.

 $ python manage.py migrate // Migrate changes to the database.
 Before this, you may have to run the 'python manage.py makemigrations' command first

 $ python populate_rango.py // Run the population script.
 You may need to run the migrate command again.